FlaviaBulad/projeto14-drivenbucks-back/README.md

 - [node.js] - evented I/O for the backend
 - [Express] - fast node.js network app framework
 - [joi] - The most powerful schema description language and data validator for JavaScript
+- [heroku] - a cloud platform where the API is deployed
 - and many others